Bow draw: Equipment

 Protective equipment is normally used to protect the skin of the digits used.
 For the Mediterranean draw, the fingers may be protected with shooting gloves or by finger tabs.
 A shooting glove is a three-fingered glove that goes on the primary hand of the shooter.
 Models range from full-finger leather to gloves that only cover the tips of the fingers.
 These gloves are used mostly by traditional and bare-bow shooters.
 Finger tabs are pieces of material that are attached via leather straps or holes to the middle finger.
 For amateurs a plain tab made of leather is a simple, cheap, and still highly effective protection for the fingers.

 Thumb rings or leather thumb tabs are used by archers practising the Mongolian release.
 Most cover and protect the skin of the thumb only.
 The Japanese yugake is a reinforced glove with a special ridge which holds the string.

-In the past 25 years, with the advent of the compound bow, mechanical releases have become popular.
-The mechanism is usually attached to the wrist; it holds the string, and releases it when triggered.
+Since the 1980s, with the advent of the compound bow, mechanical releases have become popular.
+The mechanism is usually attached to the wrist; it can hold the string, but more often holds the "D-loop", a piece of string material (or sometimes a metal bracket) attached to the string above and below the nocking point.
+When triggered, the mechanism releases the string or D-loop, in turn releasing the arrow.
 They offer a cleaner release and require no finger strength.
 However, finger releases must be used for bows other than compounds in most tournaments (including World Archery) and thus are still widely used.

 Mechanical releases factor out any kind of finger strength, allowing for a stronger pull as the weakest point in drawing back a bow is the fingers.
 Some drawbacks to these devices are the need for consistent equipment (any change in equipment can lead to slight deviation and require the archer to take a period to adjust their shot) and the slight decrease in draw length.

-Bow sling or wrist sling is used to allow the archer to resist the bow instead of actively holding it.
+Bow slings or wrist slings are used to allow the archer to resist the bow instead of actively holding it.
 If also using a stabilizer it should force the bow to fall forward as the sling catches it.
 This form is dominant in Olympic Style archery and proper form for Mediterranean release of a recurve bow.